NatalieGregory/project-grange/README.md

 sponsored helped sparsely populated communities forge a sense of identity.

 solution:
-Provide rural communities with a modern solution that fulfills the role of the granges from the turn of the century.
-This project aims to deliver an online community that can be accessed from a computer or other mobile device.
+Provide rural communities with a modern grange that fulfills the role of the grange hall from the turn of the century. in the spirit of the grange hall this project aims to use technology to deliver a "simple structure" community that can be accessed from a computer or other mobile device.

 mission:
-to provide pathways increase economic opportunity and improve the quality of life for all rural Americans
+to provide a path to increase economic opportunity and improve the quality of life for all rural Americans.

 objective:
 create an online grange hall. use modern technology to provide a space for people and their community to